LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

   - Use the **Right** or **Left** arrows to enable or disable.

   When *Timeslot* filtering is disabled the *Timeslot* number is displayed in inverse video.

   Note.
-This feature does not actually disable a filter, becasue the DMR hardware chip, HR-C6000, does not fully support receiption of signals on both timeslots at the same time.
+This feature does not actually disable a filter, because the DMR hardware chip, HR-C6000, does not fully support reception of signals on both timeslots at the same time.
   This feature uses a software algorithm written by Daniel F1RMB, which initially listens for caller ID data on both timeslots, and when valid data occurs on a timeslot, the firmware just listens on that timeslot.
   If caller ID is not present on the received timeslot for a timeout period of approximately 2.5 seconds, the algorithm checks on the other timeslot and switches to that if caller ID data is on that timeslot.

 #### VFO Quick Menu<!-- linebreak -->

 - Pressing the **Orange** button on the top of the radio in VFO mode displays the Quick menu for the VFO screen.
-Currently this has five options.
+Currently, this has five options.

 ![VFO quick menu](media/vfo-quick-menu.png)